ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 When it comes to Vitamin E supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Vitamin E vary significantly in how well your body absorbs and uses them — and Mixed Tocopherols Full Spectrum vs d-Alpha Tocopherol is one of the most commonly compared pairs.

-Mixed Tocopherols Full Spectrum has a higher bioavailability tier (high (S1 — best tier)) compared to d-Alpha Tocopherol (good (S2)), meaning more of the active compound reaches the bloodstream per dose unit.
+Mixed Tocopherols Full Spectrum has high absorption compared to d-Alpha Tocopherol (good absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Mixed Tocopherols Full Spectrum carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary. d-Alpha Tocopherol carries a bioavailability tier of S2 (good (S2)) and is classified as T2 Specialist.
+Mixed Tocopherols Full Spectrum shows high absorption and is classified as Preferred Form in the FormulaForge formulary. d-Alpha Tocopherol shows good absorption and is classified as Secondary Form.

 Complete vitamin E complex including gamma-tocopherol, mimicking natural food sources.
 Gamma-tocopherol traps peroxynitrite radicals and has distinct anti-inflammatory properties not replicated by alpha alone.
 High-dose isolated alpha-tocopherol displaces gamma-tocopherol from tissues.